ClonyPDF home

 Bangladesh • Department of Immigration & Passports

-A Bangladeshi passport or visa application only moves forward when your photograph meets the standards set by the Department of Immigration and Passports (DIP), under the Ministry of Home Affairs.
-The accepted format is a 45×55 mm colour photo on a plain white background, with your face filling roughly 70–80% of the frame.
-Most applications are sent back for small, avoidable reasons — a grey or patterned backdrop, a shadow across the cheek, glare on glasses, or a head placed too high or too low.
+The standard is set by the Department of Immigration and Passports (DIP), under the Ministry of Home Affairs.
+Most applications are returned for small, avoidable reasons — a grey or patterned backdrop, a shadow across the cheek, glare on glasses, or a head placed too high or too low.
 Because the image is linked to your biometric record, even a minor mismatch can delay printing and your travel plans.
 This tool sets the size, background and framing for you automatically.

 Authority Compliant Correct Dimensions Automatic Background Removal Print Ready